PrestaFlow/prestaflow.io/resources/views/docs/library/1/getting-started/faq.md

 <span class="bg-clip-text bg-gradient-to-tl from-blue-400 to-teal-600 font-semibold text-transparent">PrestaFlow</span> allow you to set a generic **User-Agent** globally, for each suite and even each performed test !

 </aside>

+## Handle the .htpasswd on my preprod

+As now, there is no method to fill the form where the user and password are asked once a .htpasswd file is present on your instance.

+To avoid any issue with that, you can still use them inside the URL - as it's in the .env file - like this : https://preprod:passwd@preprod.url